1975 Australian constitutional crisis: Royal involvement

 Neither Whitlam nor Kerr ever suggested there had been any covert royal involvement.
-According to Whitlam's biographer Jenny Hocking, Kerr's papers in the National Archives of Australia reveal that he discussed with the Prince of Wales (now Charles III) his reserve powers and the possibility that he would dismiss the Whitlam government, in September 1975.
+According to Whitlam's biographer Jenny Hocking, Kerr's papers in the National Archives of Australia reveal that he discussed with the Prince of Wales (later Charles III) his reserve powers and the possibility that he would dismiss the Whitlam government, in September 1975.
 Kerr asked what would happen if he dismissed Whitlam and the prime minister retaliated by dismissing him.
 According to Kerr, Charles had responded: "But surely, Sir John, the Queen should not have to accept advice that you should be recalled at the very time when you were considering having to dismiss the government".
-Kerr writes in his journal that Prince Charles informed the Queen's Private Secretary, Sir Martin Charteris, of this.
-Charteris then wrote to Kerr to say that, should this "contingency" arise, "although the Queen would try to delay things, in the end she would have to take the Prime Minister's advice".
-Heseltine confirmed this account.
-Among the documents Hocking cites from Kerr's papers is a list prepared by Kerr of key points on the dismissal which includes his discussion with Prince Charles and "Charteris' advice to me on dismissal".
-Paul Kelly has rejected Hocking's allegations.
-He wrote that the September 1975 conversation is not mentioned in Kerr's other memoirs, that it would have taken place before the crisis began, and that it would have only revealed Kerr's paranoia about being dismissed by Whitlam.
-Kelly noted accounts of surprise at the palace when they heard of Kerr's decision.
+Kerr writes in his journal that Prince Charles informed the Queen's Private Secretary, Martin Charteris, of the conversation.
+Charteris then wrote to Kerr to say that, should the prime minister request the recall of the governor-general, the Queen "would take most unkindly to it.
+There would be considerable comings and goings, but ... at the end of the road The Queen, as a Constitutional Sovereign, would have no option but to follow the advice of her Prime Minister."
+Hocking argues the letter is alarming as "the involvement of the Queen in any discussion with Kerr about his tenure unknown to the prime minister, was manifestly improper [as] the appointment and recall of a governor-general is clearly and unquestionably a decision for the Australian prime minister alone".
+She also suggests that the letter indicates that the palace approved of dismissal, quoting Professor Paul Rodan that "Only the most obtuse of governors-general could fail to interpret [the letter] as a favourable sign".
+Conversely, Paul Kelly and Troy Bramstone argues against this interpretation, stating that the reference to the "considerable comings and goings" referred to the fact that dismissal would require written notice, not just a phone call.
+They argue that the letter "demonstrate[s] beyond question that the Queen would remove Kerr on Whitlam's advice".

 Beginning in 2012, Hocking attempted to gain the release of correspondence between the Queen's advisors and Kerr regarding the dismissal, held by the National Archives.
-In 2016, Hocking launched a Federal Court action against the National Archives seeking the release of the 'Palace letters', correspondence between Kerr, the Queen and Charteris held by the Archives but not available for view.
-The action was lost in the Full Court, but on 29 May 2020 Hocking's appeal to the High Court succeeded: and in a majority 6:1 decision the High Court held that the Palace letters are "Commonwealth records" (not personal property) and therefore available for public release under the provisions of the Archives Act 1983.
+In 2016, Hocking launched a federal court action against the National Archives seeking the release of the "Palace letters", correspondence between Kerr, the Queen and Charteris held by the archives but not available for view.
+The action was lost in the full court, but on 29 May 2020 Hocking's appeal to the High Court succeeded: in a majority six to one decision the High Court held that the Palace letters are "Commonwealth records" (not personal property) and therefore available for public release under the provisions of the Archives Act 1983.